burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 I like seeing the way others approach a problem.
 Pairing up with new likeminded developers and seeing how they work.
 At the difference Code Dojos I attended I gained a good exposure to different programming languages and tool sets.
 Often participants are more than happy to show people their ways of working and even teach n00bs.
 As a professional programmer you can refine your skills and get a chance to mentors others.

-You can practice the Katas used in Code Dojos on your own, but I recommend finding your local Dojo (or starting one) and getting involved.
+You can practice the katas used in Code Dojos on your own, but I recommend finding your local Dojo (or starting one) and getting involved.

 ## The Perth Dojo